rdnfn/icai/README.md

 # Inverse Constitutional AI

-Repository containing code for the paper "Inverse Constitutional AI: Compressing Preferences into Principles".
+Repository containing code for the paper "Inverse Constitutional AI: Compressing Preferences into Principles" (pdf coming soon).
 The figure below provides an overview of the *Inverse Constitutional AI* (ICAI) problem we introduce: starting from a set of pairwise preference feedback, we derive a set of natural language principles (a *constitution*) that explain the preference data.
 For validation, we re-construct the original preferences with an LLM judging according to the generated constitution.
 The constitution represents a (highly compact) compression of the preferences.

 <p align="center">